No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 As a reminder, system update is also available in podcast form.

-12 hours after the first broadcast live here in Rumble on Spotify, Apple, or all of their major podcasting platforms, where if you rate, review, and follow our program, it really does help spread the visibility of the show.
+You can listen to every episode 12 hours after the first broadcast live here in Ramblon, Spotify, Apple, or all of the major podcasting platforms where if you rate, review, and follow our program, it really does help spread the visibility of the show.

-It's part of Megan Kelly's Nationwide Tour.
+It's part of Megan Kelly's nationwide tour.

 That's the only one at which I'll be appearing.

-So if you want to attend, drop by, it'd be great to see you.
+So if you want to attend, drop by.

-You can buy tickets on any of these websites that have uh ticket sales, uh, and I will be there Friday night.
+You can buy tickets on any of these websites that have ticket sales.

-Final reminder as independent journalists, we do rely on our viewers and members for support for our program.
+Final reminder, as independent journalists, we do rely on our viewers and members for support for our program.

-The way you can provide that is by joining our locals' community.
+The way you can provide that is by joining our locals community.

 That gives you a wide range of exclusive benefits, interactive benefits.